Enterprise-CMCS/cmcs-eregulations/solution/text-extractor/README.md

-    "id": 1,                                 // The eRegs database ID of the object to update "uri": "object_uri",                     // The web URL or object name to extract text from "post_url": "https://api-url-here/",     // The API URL to POST the text to "token": "xxxxxx",                       //  If the return point uses a jwt token for authentication "backend": "s3",                         // Optional - defaults to 'web'
+    "id": 1,                                 // The eRegs database ID of the object to update "uri": "object_uri",                     // The web URL or object name to extract text from "post_url": "https://api-url-here/",     // The API URL to POST the text to "token": "xxxxxx",                       // If the return point uses a jwt token for authentication "backend": "s3",                         // Optional - defaults to 'web' "ignore_max_size": true,                 // Optional - include in request to ignore any size restrictions
-    // Only include if using the S3 backend
+    // Only necessary to include if using the S3 backend "aws": {
-    "aws": {
-        "aws_access_key_id": "xxxxxx",       // The access key for the AWS bucket "aws_secret_access_key": "xxxxxx",   // The AWS secret key "aws_storage_bucket_name": "xxxxxx",  // The name of the bucket to retrieve the object from "use_lambda": true,                  //  If you are using a local text extractor or a deployed text extractor(pertains to local development)
+        "aws_access_key_id": "xxxxxx",       // The access key for the AWS bucket "aws_secret_access_key": "xxxxxx",   // The AWS secret key "aws_storage_bucket_name": "xxxxxx", // The name of the bucket to retrieve the object from "use_lambda": true,                  // If you are using a local text extractor or a deployed text extractor (pertains to local development)
         "aws_region": "us-east-1"            // AWS region for Textract
     },
 }